-Board of Fire Commissioners Fire District No. 1 Borough of Pine Hill Pine Hill, New Jersey
+Board of Fire Commissioners Fire District No. 1 Borough of Pine Hill Pine Hill, New Jersey 08021

-We have audited the accompanying financial statements of the governmental activities, and each major fund of the Pine Hill Fire District No. 1, in the County of Camden, State of New Jersey, as of and for the year ended December 31, 2010, which collectively comprise the Fire District's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the Board of Commissioners of the Borough of Pine Hill Fire District No. 1's management.
+We have audited the accompanying financial statements of the governmental activities, and each major fund of the Pine Hill Fire District Fire District No. 1, in the County of Camden, State of New Jersey, as of and for the year ended December 31, 2011, which collectively comprise the Fire District's basic financial statements as listed in the table of contents.
+These financial statements are the responsibility of the Borough of Pine Hill's Fire District No. 1's management.
 Our responsibility is to express opinions on these financial statements based on our audit.